las-r/las-r.github.io/README.md

-This is the code both my old personal websites, it has some of my old stuff on there.
+This is just my personal website.

-Some projects might've been moved to individual repos.
+It's literally just a collection of stuff I've made.

+Pretty cool.